suyashjoshi/dear-diary-ai/README.md

 **Visuals and a e s t h e t i c**
 We opt for minimal and calming design because we want people to freely express their thoughts and feelings.
 We animate an SVG tree with leaves and birds by covering parts of the image with white squares that we dynamically remove as the user types.

-**Playfulness and Creativity**
+**Playfulness and Co-Creativity**

-We build in Easter eggs to encourage playfulness and creativity.
+Human Creative input (story, journal text etc) is augmented with AI System that detects sentiment and generates music from text.
+The goal of the tool is to leverage both human creativity and computational creativty.
+For examples we put in Easter eggs to encourage playfulness and creativity.
 The music changes with punctuation, special characters, upper case, and deleting.
 Try strong emotion words to see what you can create!

 **Playback and social sharing**
 We save entries using Google Firestore for realtime persistence so that users can save, share, and replay the exact song they create.
 We integrate "share to Twitter" and "share as a link" functionality.